The Departmental Juno Transparency and Opportunity Committee

 DR DANIEL MORTLOCK

-Dr Daniel Mortlock is a senior lecturer with a joint position in Physics (in the Astrophysics Group) and Mathematics (in the Statistics Section).
-He also has a part-time position at Stockholm University where he is a guest professor in the Astronomy Department.
-He has been at Imperial since 2005 and was chair of the Physics Department’s postdoctoral committee from 2009-2011, and hence an ex-officio member of the Juno Committee; he received an Imperial College London Faculty Research Staff Award for these efforts.
-He is now an ordinary member of the Juno Committee with a broad interest in equality, diversity and inclusion efforts, and in particular spreading best practice across departments and institutions, for which he received an ICL Faculty Research Staff Award.
+Dr Mortlock is a senior lecturer with a joint position in Physics (Astrophysics) and Mathematics (Statistics).
+He is also a guest professor in the Astronomy Department at Stockholm University.
+He joined ICL in 2005 and was the Physics Department’s postdoctoral committee Chair from 2009-2011.
+His work within the Juno Committee extends to his interests in equality, diversity and inclusion efforts, and in particular spreading best practice across departments and institutions, for which he received an ICL Faculty Research Staff Award.